Young Activists Can Sue Government Over Climate Change, Supreme Court Says

 "I loved the environment and I love to be outside," Levi, the plaintiff, said.
 "And when I realized there was such a thing called climate change, I realized that I need to do something about it."

-At a rally in Eugene Monday — the day the trial had been scheduled to start — Levi explained why climate change in particular had struck a chord.
+At a rally in Eugene on Monday — the day the trial had been scheduled to start — Levi explained why climate change in particular had struck a chord.

 Climate Kids Rally For Trial At Eugene Federal Courthouse https://t.co/3Cz6Eago1N @youthvgov #YouthvGov @KLCCEugeneOR pic.twitter.com/DkWUvmICR2— Rachael McDonald (@KLCCRachael) October 29, 2018